Casper Mattress Review (2025)

 Cooling Features

-- Perforations in the comfort layer, which promote better airflow
+- Open-cell foam in the comfort layer which promotes airflow

 Company Background